gpadolina/TimeSeries-notes/Introduction/BasicStepsInForecasting.md

 collecting data, maintaining databases, and using the forecasts for future planning.
 #### 2. Gathering information
 There are always at least two kinds of information required. a) statistical data, and b) the accumulated expertise of the people who collect the data and use the forecasts.
+Often, it will be difficult to obtain enough historical data to be able to fit a good statistical model.
+Good statistical models will handle evolutionary changes in the system; don't throw away good data unnecessarily.